rjshade/rjshade.github.io/adventures/inverness-to-istanbul-by-bike/_posts/2012-06-04-fear-is-the-mind-killer.md

 Some of these are rational fears, others should just be ignored.
 How to overcome the fear is the hardest thing: I found that telling as many people as I could that I was definitely going to cycle to Istanbul, and then making it public with this blog, was a strong psychological motivator which helped get me out the house.
 Reminding myself that this is what I'd dreamed of doing for years, and thinking about the regrets I would have years down the line if I backed out now was even more compelling.

 The hardest step is the first step out the door.
-Once you get on the road the big fears fade away, replaced with more immediate concerns: where am I going to get water, what should I eat tonight, is that a good camping spot?
-If your bike breaks you will be able to find someone who can fix it, if your knee starts to hurt you can stop for a few days until it's better, no-one is going to stumble across your tent in the night because no-one else is daft enough to be out in the woods at 4am.
-Some of the fears are rational, but you take whatever precautions you can, and then jump into the adventure headfirst.
-[Alastair Humphreys](http://www.alastairhumphreys.com/) describes this as "pragmatic recklessness", and quotes Mallory:
+Once you get on the road the big fears fade away, replaced with more immediate concerns: where am I going to get water, what should I eat tonight, is that a good camping spot

 > “The greatest danger in life is not to take the adventure.”
 > <small>George Mallory</small>